-CN promotes opportunities to recognise and celebrate the rights of women and girls and to fully participate across the spectrum of political, economic and public life.
-We enable and empower women through our own employment practices and by supporting information and communications technology programs and advocacy.
-We support organisations and charities that actively focus on the unique experiences of women and girls.
+he rights of women and girls and to fully participate across the le and empower women through our own employment practices hnology programs and advocacy.
+We support organisations and f women and girls.

-Goal 8.
-Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all
+ble economic growth, full and productive employment and

-CN encourages equal opportunities for all by actively considering inclusivity across our program design.
-Our strategies and programs support innovative, productive enterprises that provide decent job creation and promote local culture, economy and products.
+nsidering inclusivity across our program design.
+Our strategies and t provide decent job creation and promote local culture, economy sive and sustainable industrialization and foster innovation astructure.
+We are consistently identifying and promoting inclusive, esponsive ways.